OpenStackOnRaPi/ostackinstall/README.md

     # for 2023.1 (existence of inventory file in working directory is checked so do do not have to provide inventory file name here)
     kolla-ansible post-deploy

-    # for 2025.1 (inventory forlder /etc/kolla/ansible/inventory introduced in 2025.1, but we can point to inventory file located elsewhere
+    # for 2025.1 (slightly different form because inventory folder /etc/kolla/ansible/inventory has been introduced in 2025.1, but we can point to inventory file located elsewhere, e.g., in the working directory as assumed below)
     kolla-ansible post-deploy -i multinode-2025.1

     sudo mkdir ~/.config